Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Li-Yorke chaos

 Each seminorm $p_j$ induces a continuous left-invariant pseudometric $d_j$ defined by $d_j(x,y)=p_j(x-y)$.
 Let $T\in L(X)$ and $m\in\bbn$.
 A vector $x\in X$ is called \emph{$m$-irregular} if it is irregular with respect to the seminorm $p_m$.
-A pair $(x,y)\in X\times X$ is called \emph{Li-Yorke $m$-extremely scrambled} if it is Li-Yorke extremely scrambled with respect to the seminorm $p_m$.
+A pair $(x,y)\in X\times X$ is called \emph{Li-Yorke $m$-extremely chaotic} if it is Li-Yorke extremely chaotic with respect to the seminorm $p_m$.
 Similarly, we can define \emph{$m$-extreme sensitivity}, \emph{Li-Yorke $m$-extremely scrambled set}, \emph{Li-Yorke $m$-extreme chaos} and \emph{Li-Yorke $m$-extreme sensitivity}.